 \subsection{The fastest particle}

-As a first example, we compute the probability that particle $i$ will be the rightmost of $\{1,\dots,n\}$ for all $t>t_0$.
-This proves and generalizes a conjecture of Ferrari, Goncalves and Martin \cite{FGM} that the probability of particle $0$ overtaking particles $1$ through $n$ is $\frac{2}{n+2}$.
-Note that this is not quite the same as saying that $U_i$ is the maximal of $\{U_1,\dots,U_n\}$.
-Due to \lemref{diagswap}, this event allows $U_i=U_j$ for $j>i$ but not for $j<i$. \begin{theorem} For any $n$ and any $k\in[1,n]$
+As a first example, we compute the probability that particle $i$ will be the rightmost of $\{1,\ldots,n\}$ for all $t>t_0$.
+This proves and generalizes a conjecture of Ferrari, Goncalves and Martin~\cite{FGM} that the probability of particle $0$ overtaking particles $1$ through $n$ is $\frac{2}{n+2}$.
+Note that this is not quite the same as saying that $U_i$ is the maximal of $\{U_1,\ldots,U_n\}$.
+Due to Lemma~\ref{L:diagswap}, this event allows $U_i=U_j$ for $j>i$ but not for $j<i$. \begin{theorem} For any $n$ and any $k\in[1,n]$